top of page

 Tip: Paying a larger amount of cash upfront for your home reduces the amount you need to borrow, lowering your monthly payments and lowering the amount of interest you pay over time.
 If you can afford a down payment of 20% or more of the home’s price, you usually won’t need to pay for mortgage insurance, a premium that protects the lender in case of default.
 However, don’t use all your funds for a big down payment, as lenders want to see that you have some savings.
 Closing costs must be considered, along with costs for moving, renovations, and other unexpected expenses.
 The approximate closing cost for a co-op is slightly over 1.5% of the asking price, while it’s slightly over 3.5% for a condo or a house.

-Step 0: Choose a Real Estate Agent
+1.1 Choose a Real Estate Agent

 A real estate agent is a valuable resource for anyone buying a home.
 They act as expert guides and provide objective information and opinions to help you find the right home that meets your needs and budget.
 They have access to the full range of available listings and can help you negotiate the best deal.
 A good real estate agent can stay up-to-date with changing laws and regulations, provide emotional support during home-buying, and ensure fair and ethical treatment.

-Question of the Year: Who's Paying the Buyer's Broker's Fee?
+Who's Paying the Buyer's Broker's Fee?

 In light of the recent NAR settlement, many buyers are questioning whether they’ll have to pay their broker’s commission directly.
 Understandably, this has caused some hesitation about working with a buyer’s agent.
 The truth is, most sellers in Manhattan are still paying the broker’s fee, making it an advantageous arrangement for buyers.
+But what are the chances that you, as the buyer, will end up paying any additional costs on top of the commission that the seller offers?
+Close to none.
+And if that ever becomes the case, I will let you know before showing the unit.
+You will never be blindsided.

-Compass Buyer-Side Commission Analysis (Manhattan, December 2024)
+Buyer-Side Commission Real-World Data Analysis (Manhattan, December 2024)

 Breakdown of Buyer-Side Commissions:

-7 listings (5.34%) offered 2% buyer commission.
+• 7 listings (5.34%) offered 2%

-1 listing (0.77%) offered 2.25 commission.
+• 1 listing (0.77%) offered 2.25%

-63 listings (48.09%) offered 2.5% buyer commission.
+• 63 listings (48.09%) offered 2.5%

-59 listings (45.04%) offered 3% buyer commission.
+• 59 listings (45.04%) offered 3%

-1 listing (0.76%) offered 4% buyer commission.
+• 1 listing (0.76%) offered 4%

-0 listings offered more than 4% buyer commission.
+• 0 listings offered above 4%

 Key Takeaways

-Less than 2.5% buyer-side commission was offered on only 6.11% of listings.
+• Less than 2.5% buyer-side commission was offered on only 6.11% of listings.

-Less than 3% buyer-side commission was offered on 54.2% of listings.
+• Less than 3% buyer-side commission was offered on 54.2% of listings.

-The majority of listings (93.89%) offer commissions at or above 2.5%.
+• The majority of listings (93.89%) offer commissions at or above 2.5%.

 Conclusion